Customermates logoCustomermates logo Home

 Why Customermates is easier to train:

-- Built-in AI agents that help draft emails, summarize notes, and suggest next actions
+• Native AI integration that helps draft emails, summarize notes, and suggest next actions

 Training advantages for teams: